-The knowledge and practices advocated by the Dream Hackers lives on in open-access and democratic pockets of the web, while Cleargreen is organised, commercial, spreading and potentially coercive and dangerous.
-In between and mostly offline are academic conferences on dream research and presumably dream circles of sincere oneironauts that do not show up in Google (or Yandex) searches.
+The knowledge and practices advocated by the Dream Hackers live on in open-access and democratic pockets of the web.
+In contrast, Cleargreen is organised, commercial, spreading and potentially coercive and dangerous.
+In between, and mostly offline, are academic conferences on dream research and presumably dream circles of sincere oneironauts that do not show up in Google (or Yandex) searches.
 What path dreamers and the dream-curious take in their quest to understand and explore their mind will decide not only the trajectory of their dream life, but consequently their psyche and social life.
-Questions which will perhaps require future journeys...
+Questions which will perhaps inspire future journeys...

 Chauhan, S. 2004.
 Biological Weapons.
 New Delhi: APH Publishing Corporation

 Meron, D. K. 2011.
 English translations of the Dreamhackers’s site’s FAQ.
 Available at: www.dreamhackers.eu/forums